Canner/WrenAI/README.md

 </p>

-> WrenAI is ***your AI data assistant*** that helps you get results and insights faster by asking questions without writing SQL.
+> WrenAI is a **text-to-SQL solution** for data teams to get results and insights faster by asking business questions without writing SQL.

 ## ▶️ Video Introduction